ShotaDeguchi/PINN_TF2/README.md

   with tf.device("/device:CPU:0"):
 </code>
 <br>
 in the corresponding directories.
 For our environment, GPU speed-up marked **20~25 times faster** training time than CPU-based learning (CPU: Intel Core i7-9700, GPU: NVIDIA GeForce RTX 2070).
+Mini-batch training is also possible if CPU/GPU memory does not fit, however, we recommend full-batching to appreciate the best speed-up possible (or large mini-batch size).

 ## Dependencies
 Tested on